jvmahon/HubitatCustom/README.md

 # HubitatCustom

 ## Current Plans . . .
 Feb.
-23, 2021: Update - Code has been reworked with a focuse on better Endpoint handling and improved concurrency handling
+23, 2021: Update - Code has been reworked with a focuse on better Endpoint handling and improved concurrency handling.
+Next significant updates will be after Hubitat release 2.2.6

 # Advanced Zwave Plus Dimmer driver  and Switch driver- Beta Releases!